Antimicrobial Testing Program

 - What if a Product Fails?

-EPA collects and tests samples from manufacturers, stores or other places.
-The efficacy test methods provide a rigorous challenge to the product, as the level of bacteria used in the test(s) is at least 1,000 times greater than the contamination level typically found on surfaces in health care facilities.
-EPA adopted this high standard to ensure that products will be effective even when extremely high pathogen levels are present.
+The EPA's Antimicrobial Testing Program ensures that EPA-approved hospital sterilants, disinfectants and tuberculocides in the marketplace continue to meet stringent efficacy standards.
+Under the ATP, the agency collects and tests samples of EPA-registered products from manufacturers, distributors and sellers of hospital sterilants, disinfectants and tuberculocides.
+The ATP’s efficacy test methods provide a rigorous challenge to the product, as the level of bacteria used in the tests are at least 1,000 times greater than the contamination level typically found on surfaces in health care facilities.
+The EPA adopted this high standard to ensure that products will be effective even when extremely high pathogen levels are present.

-If a product does not meet post-registration efficacy standards under the ATP, EPA will determine the appropriate action to be taken.
+If a product does not meet post-registration efficacy standards under the ATP, the EPA will determine the appropriate action to be taken.
 Options used individually or in combination to bring the product into compliance include:

 - Removal of hospital disinfectant or tuberculocidal claims from the product’s label.
-The registrant must contact the Agency to discuss options for relabeling the product.
+The registrant must contact the agency to discuss options for relabeling the product.

 - Voluntary manufacturer cancellation of the product registration.

-For the purpose of product registration, the Agency accepts data from studies performed according to specific methods for testing the effectiveness of hospital disinfectants and tuberculocides.
-The Association of Analytical Chemists International (AOAC), a standard-setting organization, maintains and publishes the majority of these methods.
+The ATP test methods and procedures are based on standards maintained and published by the Association of Analytical Chemists International, a standard-setting organization.
 The challenge microorganisms used to determine the effectiveness of hospital disinfectants are Staphylococcus aureus and Pseudomonas aeruginosa, and for tuberculocides, Mycobacterium bovis BCG.
 Read more about EPA's standard operating procedures for ATP testing.